CrazyPassion/ClionUnitTest/Tests/lib/googletest-1.8.0/googletest/docs/V1_6_XcodeGuide.md

 svn checkout http://googletest.googlecode.com/svn/trunk/ googletest-read-only
 ```

-Alternatively, if you are working with Subversion in your own code base, you can add Google Test as an external dependency to your own Subversion repository.
+Alternatively, if you are working with Subversion in your own code base, you can add1 Google Test as an external dependency to your own Subversion repository.
 By following this approach, everyone that checks out your svn repository will also receive a copy of Google Test (a specific version, if you wish) without having to check it out explicitly.
 This makes the set up of your project simpler and reduces the copied code in the repository.

 To use `svn:externals`, decide where you would like to have the external source reside.
 You might choose to put the external source inside the trunk, because you want it to be part of the branch when you make a release.
 However, keeping it outside the trunk in a version-tagged directory called something like `third-party/googletest/1.0.1`, is another option.
 Once the location is established, use `svn propedit svn:externals _directory_` to set the svn:externals property on a directory in your repository.
 This directory won't contain the code, but be its versioned parent directory.